Wani (dragon): Description

 There can be little doubt that the wani is really the Chinese dragon.
 It is frequently so represented in Japanese pictures.
 I have before me a print which shows Toyotama-hiko and his daughter with dragon's heads appearing over their human ones.
 This shows that he was conceived of not only as a Lord of Dragons, but as a dragon himself.
 His daughter, who in one version of the story changes at the moment of child-bearing into a wani as her true form, in another is converted into a dragon.
 In Japanese myth the serpent or dragon is almost always associated with water in some of its forms.

-Marinus Willern de Visser discussed the wani in detail.
+Marinus Willem de Visser discussed the wani in detail.
 He compared versions of the myth about Hoori or Hohodemi seeing his sea-princess wife Toyotama-hime turning into a wani or a "dragon" during childbirth, and strongly disagrees with Aston's hypotheses about Japanese wani deriving from Korean wang-i "the king" and the wani legend having features of Chinese and Indian Dragon Kings.

-Although the Indian notions about the Naga-kings related above [] are easily to be recognized in the Japanese legend, yet I think we must not go as far as to consider the whole story western, nor have we the right to suspect the old word wani on account of the fact that a part of the legend is of foreign origin.
+Although the Indian notions about the Naga-kings related above [] are easily to be recognized in the Japanese legend, yet I think we must not go as far as to consider the whole story western, nor have we the right to suspect the old word wani because a part of the legend is of foreign origin.
 Why should the ancient Japanese or Koreans have called these sea-monsters "kings", omitting the word "dragon", which is the most important part of the combined term "dragon-king"?
 And if the full term were used in Korea, certainly the Japanese would not have taken up only its last part.
 In my opinion the wani is an old Japanese dragon- or serpent-shaped sea-god, and the legend is an ancient Japanese tale, dressed in an Indian garb by later generations.
 The oldest version probably related how Hohodemi went to the sea-god, married his daughter and obtained from him the two jewels of ebb and flood [i.e., tide jewels], or some other means to punish his brother by nearly drowning him; afterwards, when having returned to the earth, he built the parturition-house, and breaking his promise of not looking at his wife when she was giving birth, saw that she had changed into a wani, i.e. an enormous sea-monster.
 As to the pearls, although mysterious jewels are very common in the Indian tales about the Naga-kings, it is possible that also Japanese sea-gods were believed to possess them, as the sea conceals so many treasures in her depths; but it may also be an Indian conception.
 When later generations got acquainted with the Chinese and Indian dragons, they identified their wani with the latter, and embellished their old legends with features, borrowed from the Indian Naga tales.